psdurco/EAO/README.md

 - 🌿 **[African Traditional Religions](articles/african.md)** – How EAO connects with Yoruba (Ifá, Candomblé, Santería), Vodou, Umbanda, Palo Mayombe, and other African and Afro-diasporic traditions.

 - 🏮 **[Taoism & Chinese Mysticism](articles/taoism.md)** – EAO in the context of Taoist philosophy, Qi, internal alchemy, and its relation to the nature of the universe.

+- 🔮 **[Neopaganism & Contemporary Spirituality](articles/neopaganism.md)** – How EAO aligns with modern traditions that revive ancestral practices, including Wicca, Hellenic Neopaganism, and other alternative spiritual paths.

 - ⛩️ **[Shinto & Japanese Mysticism](articles/shinto.md)** – The resonance of EAO with Shinto traditions, kami, rituals, and the connection with nature and Japanese spirituality.

+- 🌀 **[Orphism & Mystery Cults](articles/orphism.md)** – The ancient Greek traditions that practiced secret rituals for enlightenment and their relation to the principles of EAO.

+- 🌳 **[Druidism & Celticism](articles/druidism.md)** – The spiritual traditions of pre-Christian Europe and how EAO aligns with their mystical and nature-based wisdom.

 - 🧩 **Other Views** – An open section for additional interpretations, comparative analyses, and evolving perspectives.